 High virulence—Bordetella pertussis, the cause of whooping cough, is not found in the resident flora, but if encountered it is highly infectious and causes disease in almost every nonimmune person it contacts.

-Extremely high virulence—Yersinia pestis, the cause of plague, is also highly infectious, but in addition leads to death in a few days in over 70% ...
+Extremely high virulence—Yersinia pestis, the cause of plague, is also highly infectious, but in addition leads to death in a few days in ...